A Practical Guide for Tenant Fit-Out Projects and Asset Classification

 - Non–fire-rated partitions

-- Lighting fixtures and branch circuit wiring after the tenant panelboard
+- Lighting fixtures and branch wiring beyond tenant panelboards

 - Furniture, millwork, kitchen equipment, POS counters

-Most of the design-driven interior work falls under C Work.
+Most interior design work falls under C Work.

 Electrical

-- A Work: main switchgear, transformer, vertical riser
+- A Work: main switchgear, transformers, vertical risers

 - B Work: feeder to tenant panelboard